Massacre (1934 film)

-Massacre is a 1934 American drama film directed by Alan Crosland.
+Massacre is a 1934 American pre-Code drama film directed by Alan Crosland.
 The film stars Richard Barthelmess and Ann Dvorak as its Native American protagonists, and also features Charles Middleton, Sidney Toler, Claire Dodd and Clarence Muse.

 Plot

 Richard Barthelmess in a publicity still for the film.

-Chief Joe Thunderhorse (Barthelmess) is the star of a wild west show at the Century of Progress in Chicago.
+Chief Joe Thunderhorse is the star of a wild west show at the Century of Progress in Chicago.
 Though he is the son of a Native American chief, he has lived away from the reservation so long that he has lost all personal connection to his people.
 In his youth, he attended Haskell Institute and never went back.
-At the wild west show, Joe's Native identity and physical prowess are exploited by white showmen, and his rich white girlfriend (Dodd) flaunts him in front of her curious friends.
+At the wild west show, Joe's Native identity and physical prowess are exploited by white showmen, and his rich white girlfriend flaunts him in front of her curious friends.

-Upon learning that his father Black Pony is on his death bed, Joe and his African American valet, Sam (Muse), travels to the Stone Eagle Reservation to see him.
+Upon learning that his father Black Pony is on his death bed, Joe and his African American valet, Sam, travels to the Stone Eagle Reservation to see him.
 Joe encounters Elihu P. Quissenberry, a white man who is the reservation's federal government agent.
 Quissenberry prefers dealing with other white men and talks with them about "the Indian Problem."

 Joe's dying father no longer recognizes him.
 After other family members tell Joe that the white government doctor, Doc Turner, has never been by to check on his father, Joe's father tells him the government never changes.

 Joe confronts Doc Turner, who pulls a gun on him, but Joe knocks him out and leaves.
 He then disrupts a publicity stunt featuring Chief Black Star, a Black front-man for Kicakpoo Indian remedies.
 When Black Star's white handlers dismiss questions about money for the Native community, Joe ruins the film footage, threatens Black Star, and punches a white marketer, ending the stunt.

 Joe returns home as his father dies.
 At the funeral, he refuses a white Reverend's burial and sends his brother Adam to find a Native man for the rites.
 Meanwhile, his 15-year-old sister Jennie is taken away and raped by Thomas Shanks, the undertaker and a white government agent.
 Discovering Jennie in distress, Joe learns the truth and pursues Shanks in a high-speed car chase through the reservation.
 He lassos Shanks and drags him down the dirt road.
 That night, the Natives perform a traditional funerary ceremony for Joe's father.